IREU | Frequently Asked Questions (FAQ) for U.S. Students

 Will you inform me when all application materials are received?

 Confirmation emails are automatically generated upon successful submission of your online application and applicants will also be notified of successful submission by their recommenders using the online form.
 Please hold on to these emails in case of any technical problems, this will serve as your receipt.
 Our office will also send out a manual email confirmation letter to all successful applicants shortly after the deadline.
 If you do not receive this email but believe that you should have, please contact firstname.lastname@example.org as soon as possible so that we can rectify the situation.
 Back to top

 When will applicants be informed about their decision status?

-Winners will be informed of their status generally by mid-March at the latest and be given a week to accept/reject the offer.
+Selected applicants will be informed of their status generally by mid-March at the latest and be given a week to accept/reject the offer.
 Alternates will be contacted as needed.
 Unsuccessful applicants will not be notified of their status until all award positions have been accepted.
 Back to top

 I made a mistake and submitted an incorrect response on the form, what should I do?

 Please make any changes as needed and submit the form again.
 Our office will only use the most chronologically current version of your application so please ensure that your best submission is your last one.
 If there are any questions on which version we should use, we will contact the applicant.
 Back to top